shkyler/gmit-pands-project/README.md

 1. The petal width in cms
 1. The class (Iris Setosa, Iris Verticolour or Iris Virginica)

 The class represents the species of the iris flower and in the set there are 50 points for each of the 3 iris species.
 The data set is a multivariate data set as it involves data points with more than one measurement taken at a time [4].
 It is commonly called "Fishers Iris Data Set" as it was published in the 1936 paper "_The use of multiple measurements in taxonomic problems_".
 It is also known as "Andersons Iris Data Set" as the data was originally collected by American botanist Edgar Anderson while working on a study of the physical differences between 3 related species of iris flower.
-Fisher used the data set as an example of _linear discriminate analysis_[9], and it is now commonly used as a typical test case in many statistical classification techniques (see section 2.3).
+Fisher used the data set as an example of _linear discriminant analysis_[9], and it is now commonly used as a typical test case in many statistical classification techniques (see section 2.3).

 ### 2.2 Edgar Anderson and Ronald Fisher
 ![Anderson](/img/Anderson.jpg)